 For instance, in the scenarios in which a producer sells to a wholesaler, the wholesaler sells to retailers, who reach the final consumers.
 However, in some other cases, the distribution channels might be shorter.

 Think of the Costco business model, where the company purchases a selected variety of goods in bulk from producers.
 Yet instead of reselling that to retailers, Costco itself acts as a retailer, by leveraging on its membership-based business model and selling those items in bulk quantity directly to consumers, who appreciate the convenience of its prices together with the selection of high-quality products.

 In other cases yet, the distribution channels strategy might be even shorter.
-Take the example of the Apple business model where the company sells part of its products via its retail stores, which create a unique experience for ‘s consumers and makes the value chain shorter but it also leverages on an indirect strategy, to make those same products (usually quite expensive) more accessible to mass consumers.
+Take the example of the Apple business model where the company sells part of its products via its retail stores, which creates a unique experience for ‘s consumers and makes the value chain shorter but it also leverages on an indirect strategy, to make those same products (usually quite expensive) more accessible to mass consumers.

 Distribution channel vs. supply chain